rachaelbabister/blush-bakes-blog/README.md

 - Login or create an account on Heroku.com.
 Click 'New' and then 'Create New App'.
 - Give your project a unique name and select a region, then click 'Create App'.
 - Connect your Heroku project to your GitHub repository.
 Under deployment you can choose GitHub, find the relevant one and click 'Connect.
-- Once connected, go to the Settings tab and click on 'Reveal Confid Vars'.
+- Once connected, go to the Settings tab and click on 'Reveal Config Vars'.
 Add the environment key & value variables used above in your env.py file (CLOUDINARY_URL, DATABASE_URL & SECRET_KEY).
 - Next add DISABLE_COLLECTSTATIC and add 1 if this is to be disabled to prevent errors, or 0 if the app is in a state where errors will not be generated.
 - Click on Buildpack further down and click Add Buildpack to confirm Heroku buildpack is present.
 - Navigate to the Deploy section, click on Github for the deployment method and confirm.
 - Search for your repository name and click connect.
-- At the bottom of the deploy section, make sure you are connected to the main brance and then click Deploy Branch.
+- At the bottom of the deploy section, make sure you are connected to the main branch and then click Deploy Branch.
 - You can then view your live site.

 ### Local Development